 If we can, we will arrange a conference with a senior member of our winding up petition team.
-This meeting will take place either in person or using our telephone conference facilities or via Skype if you prefer.
+This meeting will take place either in person or using our telephone / video conference facilities if you prefer.
 Therefore, no matter where you are based in England or Wales we can represent you.

 Instruct Specialist City of London Winding Up Petition Lawyers

 Please call us; we can quickly establish whether or not we can help you.
 We are a specialist City of London law firm made up of Solicitors & Barristers and based in the Middle Temple Inns of Court adjacent to the Royal Courts of Justice.
 We are experts in dealing with matters surrounding insolvency in particular issues.
 Our team have unparalleled experience at serving statutory demands, negotiating with debtors/creditors, setting aside statutory demands and both issuing and defending winding up petitions vigorously at the Royal Courts of Justice (Rolls Building), or the relevant High Court District Registry or County Court with jurisdiction under the Insolvency Rules.

 The Limitation Act 1980 sets out strict statutory deadlines within which you must bring litigation claims.
 Your legal rights will become irreversibly time-barred if you fail to take legal action (or defend a claim on time).
 Therefore, you should seek specific legal advice about your legal dispute at the very first opportunity so that you understand the time you have left.
 Failure to take advice or delay in taking action can be fatal to your prospects of success.

 Please note that for regulatory reasons we do not offer any free advice.